Ziiics/Cloud_Projects/Project01-StaticWebpage/Readme.md

 - Route 53 is not free, even if you’re using Free Tier — something to keep in mind.
 - In production, S3 buckets should be private and accessed through CloudFront (using OAC), but for learning, public access is fine.
 I also won't use WAF (Web Application Firewall), but in real life, it is very recommended.
 - To check the static webpage through S3 webpage, go to the project's bucket, then go to **Properties tab**.
 Scroll all the way to the bottom and you will see **Bucket Website Endpoint**.
 Copy it and paste it to webpage.
+- If your domain is moved form somehwere, ensure to check if the name server on Route53's Registered Domain is the same one that is listed in Route53's Hosted Zone.

 ### Bucket Policy I Used
 *For now, I allowed HTTP because HTTPS requires the certificate.*